fbpx

 7. Wool Socks

-Once, while trekking, my feet; obviously had shoe steps on the water, and ultimately, the sock became wet.
+Once, while trekking, my feet had shoe steps on the water, and ultimately, the socks became wet.
 Therefore, I removed the socks and slept in cold conditions.
-After that, however, I had a sleeping bag, though still, socks required.
+After that, however, I had a sleeping bag, though socks were still required.

 Just remember to carry an extra pair of woolen socks also.
 That helps!